 Can I hide TV cables without cutting into the wall?

 Yes — Methods 1 and 2 require zero wall cutting.
-Cable raceways mount with adhesive (or screws) and route cables along the outside of the wall.
+Cable raceways mount with adhesive and route cables along the outside of the wall.
 Fabric sleeves don't mount at all.
-These are the right options for any wall that can't be cut.
+These are the right options for any wall that can't be cut, including plaster and brick.

 Is in-wall cable routing safe?

-Yes, when done by a professional.
-Power cables require a proper in-wall rated cable and a new outlet — running a regular extension cord through a wall is a fire hazard and violates code.
+Yes, when done properly.
+Power cables require a proper in-wall rated power relocation kit and a new outlet — running a regular extension cord through a wall is a fire hazard and violates electrical code.
+Our $599 service handles this the right way.

 Can I hide cables on a swivel or full-motion mount?